Showing that the area of a parallelogram is base times height

 Showing that an inscribed angle is half of a central angle that subtends the same arc

-This video is from the Khan Academy subject of Math on the topic of Geometry and it covers Measuring segments.
+This video is from the Khan Academy subject of Math on the topic of Geometry and it covers Specifying planes in three dimensions.

-This video is from the Khan Academy subject of Math on the topic of Geometry and it covers Measuring volume as area times length.
+This video is from the Khan Academy subject of Math on the topic of Geometry and it covers Area of shaded region made from equilateral triangles.

 This video is from the Khan Academy subject of Math on the topic of Geometry and it covers Measuring volume with unit cubes.